emreovacik/slate/source/index.html.md

 # Authentication

-To authorize your requests, specify your access token in the header of your request.

-Replace `API_TOKEN` with your API token from the Sendrater dashboard.

-Include your API token in all API requests to the server in a header formatted as: `Authorization: API_TOKEN`

 ```shell
 curl "api_endpoint_here" \
   -H "Authorization: API_TOKEN"
 ```
+> Replace `API_TOKEN` with your API token from the Sendrater dashboard.

+To authorize your requests, specify your access token in the header of your request.

+Include your API token in all API requests to the server in a header formatted as: `Authorization: API_TOKEN`

 # Endpoints

 ## Get Origin Country List

-Retrieve the list of available origin countries for initiating money transfers.

 > Example request: